Joseph-I-Jess/cs162_fall_2022/README.md

 Repo for showing GitHub to CS162 class

 Let's try to create a local repository and push that code up to this repository!

+To run the project as intended, please execute main.py.